haoda-li/CubicCraft/docs/index.md

 ### First week

+- Read the paper and investigate the reference code.
+- Write code for the basic cubic stylization algorithm.

 ### Second week

+- Finish and test the basic cubic styliztion algorithm.
+- Write the GUI interface and include slides for tuning the parameters.

 ### Third week

+- Fix any existing minor bugs or issues.
+- Work on the stretch goal: accelerating the algorithm using GPU, if we have time.
+- Plug into renderer in order to generate images and record videos for deliverables.

 ### Fourth week

 - Finish final deliverables, including project video, project webpage and final paper.
 - Prepare for final demo, including making presentation slides and rehearsal for presentation.
 - Code restructure, improve code readability.